michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-06-25-LLC-and-rental.md

 ---
 layout: post
-title: Legal Protection for a Rental Business Through an LLC
+title: Legal protection for a rental business through an LLC
 categories:
 - tax
 ---